ahmedlakhlifi/Real-Time-Facial-Muscle-Activation-Detection-Using-MediaPipe-and-MeFaMo/README.md

 ## Approach

-In my solution i used :
+In my solution I used :

 MediaPipe FaceMesh for real-time 3D face landmark detection.